Teresa Gali-Izard

-Teresa Gali-Izard (Barcelona, 1968) is a Spanish landscape architect, agronomist and professor of landscape architecture.
+Teresa Gali-Izard (born 1968, Barcelona) is a Spanish landscape architect, agronomist and professor of landscape architecture.

 Early life and education

 Gali-Izard was born in Barcelona in 1968.
 She received degrees in Agricultural Engineering and a Postgraduate in Landscape Architecture from Escuela Superior de Agricultura de Barcelona, Polytechnic University of Catalonia.

 Career

 Arquitectura Agronomia

 Galí-Izard is principal of ARQUITECTURA AGRONOMIA, a landscape architecture firm founded in 2007 with Jordi Nebot located in Barcelona.
 Over the past 20 years she has been involved in landscape architecture projects in Europe including TMB Park, Coastal Park, the new urbanization of Passeig de Sant Joan in Barcelona and the Sant Joan Landfill restoration, which won the European Urban Public Space award in 2004.
 She has been selected as a finalist in major landscape competitions in Spain such as Cañaveral Park in Madrid and Central Park in Valencia.

 Arquitectura Agronomia has a number of built projects in Spain including San Telmo Palace garden in Sevilla, Arriaga Lake in Vitoria, Odesa Park in Sabadell, Logroño Train Station park, Casabermeja Park in Malaga, Desierto square in Bilbao, Auditorium Park in Barcelona with FOA, Cordelles Garden and Giner de los rios Garden in Madrid.
 Built work in South America includes Parque de los primeros pasos in Caracas, Venezuela.

-From 1989 to 2003, she worked as a freelance architect under the Roach Batlle (Batlle i Roig Arquitectes) in Barcelona.
+From 1989 to 2003, she worked as a freelance landscape architect under the Roach Batlle (Batlle i Roig Arquitectes) in Barcelona.
 She opened her own design office in 1995, prior to founding Arquitectura Agronomia.